dotnet/docs/docs/standard/commandline/syntax.md

 ### Multiple arguments

-`System.CommandLine` can be configured to accept multiple arguments for one option without repeating the option name.
+If the arity maximum is more than one, `System.CommandLine` can be configured to accept multiple arguments for one option without repeating the option name.

 In the following example, the list passed to the `myapp` command would contain "a", "b", "c", and "d":